paschal533/onramp-contracts/README.md

 ## 🌍 Overview

-### What is a Cross-Chain Data Bridge?
-A cross-chain data bridge allows applications on one blockchain (source chain) to interact with and store data on another blockchain (destination chain).
-In the context of Onramp Contracts, this means enabling any blockchain to leverage Filecoin's decentralized storage capabilities.
+The cross-chain data bridge (aka, onramp contracts) allows applications on one blockchain (source chain) to store and retrieve data on the Filecoin decentralized network.
+This means that any blockchain can leverage Filecoin's decentralized storage capabilities for:

-### What are Onramp Contracts?
+- Cross-Chain Compatibility: Supports multiple L1 and L2 networks.
+- Verifiable Data Storage: Utilizes Filecoin's robust storage network.
+- Modular Architecture: Easily extendable to support additional networks and functionalities.

-Our smart contracts act as a **bridge** between various blockchains (like Linea, Avalanche, and Arbitrum) and **Filecoin** storage.
+Our onramp contracts act as a **bridge** between various blockchains (like Linea, Avalanche, and Arbitrum) and **Filecoin** storage.
 The framework consists of:

 ✅ **Source Chains (L1/L2 networks)**
 - **`OnRampContract`** – Handles user deposits & cross-chain messaging